OGSarah/Weaver/README.md

 The acyclic property is what makes the whole system computable.
 Because there are no cycles, two things are always true:

 1. You an always find a valid order to run the tasks.
-This ordering is called a `topological sort`, and there can more than one valid ordering.
+This ordering is called a `topological sort`, and there can be more than one valid ordering.
 This is exactly what lets independent tasks (like "transform" and "validate" above) run in parallel.
 2. You can always answer "what is ready to run right now?" by checking whether every task pointing into a given task has already succeeded.

 The worker loop is essentially: